Brandon4106/Fin_377_Swish_Insights/README.md

 ## Takeaways & Next Steps <a name="takeaways"></a>

 1. We were able to learn a lot during the completion of this project.
 Machine learning can have implications in every aspect of life.
-As long as there is data for it, a model can tell you whether or not data leads to a certain result.
-Which is exciting!
+As long as there is data for it, a model can tell you whether or not data leads to a certain result, which is exciting!
 There are so many models and so many ways to build pipelines, this project barely scratches the surfaces.

 2. It would have been great to build a model that could change the bet size based on how different the prediction is to the line.
 To give an example, let's say a sports bookie places the spread such that they believe the Celtics will beat their opponent by 6.5 or more points.
 If our model predicts that the Celtics will win by 20 points, we will bet the Celtics, and if our model predicts that the Celtics will win by 7 points, we will bet the Celtics because both of these numbers are greater than 6.5.
 However, the first model is clearly more confident that the Celtics will win by a larger margin, and it could therefore be justified to increase the bet size based on this increased confidence.